PUB HLTH 1002 - Public Health IB

 Login to MyUni using your Username and Password.
 Once logged on to MyUni, you will find the information displayed is customised to present only details relevant to you and the online content for courses that you are studying.

 For enquiries about online education services, what is available and access, contact the Online Education Helpdesk:

 The Helpdesk is available for extended hours during the week or through voicemail.

 Learning & Teaching Activities

-Learning & Teaching ModesThe course is structured to provide sequential scaffolding for learning, from basic concepts through to higher order thinking, with each component being essential.
+Learning & Teaching ModesThere are a number of teaching and learning modes in this course.
 Lectures, with interactive components, provide basic factual information and concepts about public health, and may be preceded by online learning.
-Lectures are followed by interactive tutorials designed to develop and clarify topics covered in lectures.
-Practical classes provide a problem-oriented investigation of some of the key course concepts and information.
-Online quizzes provide an opportunity to revise content, a Small Group Discovery Experience and Assignments provide contrasting opportunities to undertake in depth analysis of some key concepts of the course.
+Lectures are supported by interactive tutorials designed to develop and clarify topics covered in lectures.
+Practical classes provide an opportunity for group work, a problem-oriented investigation of some of the key course concepts, and the development of professional skills.
+Assignments provide an opportunity to undertake in depth analysis of some key concepts of the course.
 Finally, the exam will assess the extent to which students have developed their understanding through the course.